 What is Future Bright?

-If you’re already in paid work and claiming benefits or tax credits to top up your income, Future Bright can help you develop your skills, increase your income and progress in your career.
+If you’re already in paid work and claiming benefits or tax credits to top up your income, or earning less than the living wage, Future Bright can help you develop your skills, increase your income and progress in your career.

 Future Bright is a free and confidential service, built around you.
 Our career progression coaches work with you to support you to reach your career goals through emotional and practical help.
 This can include funding if we agree it’s what you need to reach your goal.